raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: Change the layer of a sprite
 ---

 Sprites that you are using as backdrops need to be on the back layer.
 Sprites that you want in the foreground need to be on the top layer.
-You can set the layer of a sprite or it's clone.
+You can set the layer of a sprite or its clone.

 ```blocks3
 when flag clicked